Kayempea/MyRecipeProject/README.md

 ### Missingness Dependency

 Another column in the dataset that contains non-trivial missingness is `'rating'`, so I tested the dependency of the missingness of this column on other columns.
-Specifically, I will investigate whether the missiness in the `'rating'` column depends on the column `'protein prop'` or the column `'prep time'`, which is the number of steps of the recipe.
+Specifically, I will investigate whether the missiness in the `'rating'` column depends on the column `'protein prop'` or the column `'prep time'`.

-> Dependency of missing `'rating'` on `'protein prop'`
+> Dependency of the missingness of `'rating'` on `'protein prop'`

 **Null Hypothesis:** The missingness of the `'rating'` column does not depend on the `'protein prop'` column.